 ‘Banana Skins’ poll pinpoints key concerns for insurers

 The CSFI’s latest Insurance Banana Skins survey, conducted in association with PwC, says that new rules governing issues such as solvency and market conduct could swamp the industry with costs and compliance problems.
-It could also distract management from the more urgent task of running profitable businesses at a time when the industry is already under stress.
+It could also distract management from the more urgent task of running profitable businesses at a time when the industry is under stress.

 David Lascelles, survey editor, said:

 “It is ironic that the industry’s greatest risks are seen to come from regulation, which is intended to reduce risk, at a time when operating and underwriting conditions are also very hard.
 It is no surprise that these pressures are reflected in rising concern about the ability of management to handle them.”

 David Law, global insurance leader at PwC, said: